How to Hire a Consultant for Your Nonprofit. Nonprofit MBA Podcast 3.10

-With all of this being said about expectations, it is crucial that your executive director and board are all on the same page with who is being chosen and what you are looking to gain out of the consultant.
-Your board and executives should serve as a human resources department would in terms of review and being on the same page.
-It is important that all board members or team members are on the same page in order to maximize your investment.
+With all of this being said about expectations, it is crucial that your executive director and nonprofit board are all on the same page with who is being chosen and what you are looking to gain out of the consultant.
+A good consultant also provides employee and nonprofit board training that can really make an impact.

 Analyze Your Budget Last

 Oftentimes staff members and executives analyze their budget first.
 After knowing the budget, they try to work around that and find a consultant that fits their budget.
 However, once you have done all the steps such as addressing the actual issues you would like to fix, you can then take a look at your budget.

 If you have a small budget, you may have to go with the consultant that has 3 years instead of 20, but it all depends on what you are looking to get out of it.
 Look at hiring a consultant as an investment instead of an expense.
 If you hire a strong consultant, their efforts will pay dividends even after their work is finished.

 About the Guest Nancy Halpern, From Political IQ

 For more than 20 years, Nancy Halpern has helped executives, teams, divisions, and entire organizations focus on what matters most and how to get it done.